“Pick an academic area that you know you will enjoy, something that will make you jump out of bed in the morning, ready to get to work!”

-I still apply techniques I learned at UT Dallas especially when working on projects related to policy development or complex analysis - and of course, GIS.
+I still apply techniques I learned at UT Dallas, especially when working on projects related to policy development, complex analysis — and, of course, GIS.

 My EPPS Success

-My success at school had a lot to do with UT Dallas' structure: the small classes, the supportive instructors, and the flexibility of class schedules that allowed me to work and go to school full-time; all contributed to my success in EPPS.
+My success at school had a lot to do with UT Dallas' structure: the small classes, the supportive instructors and the flexibility of class schedules that allowed me to work and go to school full-time.

 Advice for EPPS Students

-It's a competitive market and you'll do best by following your strengths and excelling in things that you are truly interested in doing.
+It's a competitive market, and you'll do best by following your strengths and excelling in things that you are truly interested in doing.
 Once you start working, you'll realize that you spend many, many hours each day at work.
-Be sure you pick an area that you're going to enjoy, something that will make you jump out of bed in the morning, ready to get to work!
-Always give 110 percent and don't be afraid to fail; keep trying new things; keep one eye on the horizon to determine what the next challenge is coming up the road.
+Pick an academic area that you know you will enjoy — something that will make you jump out of bed in the morning, ready to get to work!
+Always give 110 percent and don't be afraid to fail; keep trying new things; keep one eye on the horizon to prepare for the next challenge coming up the road.
 When you learn something new, say in a training class, go to work the next day and use your new skill.
 Apply what you learn so it sinks in!

 I'm a lifelong learner.
 I love to travel and experience new locations, new people, and new cultures.
 Being in DC, I'm fortunate to be surrounded by fantastic entertainment and great restaurants.
 I attend concerts, plays, and museums.
 I listen to books on my iPod.
 And I love spending time with my close friends and family.

 Updated August 2014